 Philosophy tends to attract students who are committed to the life of the mind.
 Accordingly, most of our graduating majors eventually pursue further educational opportunities.
-We have graduated a total of 37 philosophy majors over the past 9 years.
+We have graduated a total of 38 philosophy majors over the past 10 years.
 These majors have been accepted into and/or completed a total of 29 programs at the level of M.A. or above (including J.D.).
 What may be surprising to some, however, is the range of areas within which our majors find success.
 To give you a sense of their post-graduation educational accomplishments of our majors, consider the following:

-- Our majors have been accepted into and/or completed four Ph.D. programs in philosophy. - Our majors have been accepted into and/or completed four M.A. programs in philosophy. - Our majors have been accepted into and/or completed three Ph.D. programs in fields other than philosophy. - Our majors have been accepted into and/or completed eleven M.A. programs in fields other than philosophy. - Our majors have been accepted into and/or completed seven J.D. programs.
+- Our majors have been accepted into and/or completed four Ph.D. programs in philosophy. - Our majors have been accepted into and/or completed four M.A. programs in philosophy. - Our majors have been accepted into and/or completed three Ph.D. programs in fields other than philosophy. - Our majors have been accepted into and/or completed eleven M.A. programs in fields other than philosophy. - Our majors have been accepted into and/or completed seven J.D. programs. - Our majors have been accepted into and/or completed one medical school program.

-The following list provides information regarding the post-graduate activities of each of our graduating majors over the last 9 years.
+The following list provides information regarding the post-graduate activities of each of our graduating majors over the last 10 years.
 Taken as a whole, this information clearly demonstrates an exceptional post-graduate success rate for our majors.
 It also demonstrates the ability of our two faculty members to attract and retain high quality students, and their ability to grow and maintain a vibrant and essential major.
 In light of the totality of the circumstances (i.e., the nature of our discipline, the nature of our institution, the size of our Department, etc.), our trend line is extremely positive.